Big media rallies on signs of end to Hollywood writers' strike

 Sept 25 (Reuters) - Hollywood studios heaved a sigh of relief on Monday as a tentative deal with striking screenwriters raised hopes of business returning to normal after five months of disruption.

-Those expectations lifted the shares of studio owners Warner Bros Discovery WBD.O and Paramount Global PARA.O gained more than 2% each in premarket trading.
-Walt Disney DIS.N and Netflix NFLX.O were up about 1% each.
+Those expectations lifted the shares of studio owners Warner Bros Discovery WBD.O, Paramount Global PARA.O, Walt Disney DIS.N and Netflix NFLX.O between 0.5% and 2.3% in premarket trading.

 The three-year deal, whose details were not disclosed, needs to be approved by the leadership of the Writers Guild of America and union members to officially end the strike.